GRIP FAQs

 Where do I stay each night in Pittsburgh?

-Students have the option to stay in the dorm rooms at a reasonable rate for all attendees and faculty.
+Students may stay in the dorm rooms at a reasonable rate for all attendees and faculty.
 Pricing will be provided at registration.
-The dorm rooms are an apartment suite with a full kitchen, four bedrooms, and two bathrooms.
-More can be viewed about the dorm rooms here: Boquet Gardens
+The dorm rooms are 3-person rooms, with one single bedroom, one double bedroom (all twin-size beds), and one shared bath.
+More can be viewed about the dorm rooms here: Ruskin Hall

 Are meals provided?